 Of course I am from the 915 – and like many El Pasoans – I grew up with a love and appreciation of car club culture, so this was an extra special story for me.
 As soon as the group found out I was from “Chuco Town” they all welcomed me with open arms and allowed me to walk through the set to get a closer look at their cars.

 As I was taking a tour, I was introduced to Alex Guzman, car club member and a living piece of American history.
 Only 16 years old when he witnessed the tragic shooting of President Kennedy on that grassy knoll and now traveling back in time, making an appearance in the film.
 It was such a surreal moment to have had an opportunity to meet him and listen to him re-tell his account of the moment that changed the nation.

 Once all things were in place, Johnny says he reached out to his buddies across the car club network and the word quickly spread.
-Some of the men have had to step away from their day jobs to support the filming, like John Ramirez, a Wind Turbine Technician, or (El Pasoan) Tomas Alvarez, a GE Technician.
+Some of the men have had to step away from their day jobs to support the filming like, John Ramirez who is a Wind Turbine Technician or (El Pasoan) Tomas Alvarez a GE Technician.

 A side note about this Hollywood car production, Johnny’s team is 100% Mexicano, all the mechanics and owners, or as we say “Cien Por Ciento.”

 Johnny is seriously the coolest cat and an original bad ass, he is currently working on other projects both personal and for the car club family, next on the list, Queen of the South, the English reproduction of La Reina del Sur.